mdqinc/SDL_GameControllerDB/README.md

 python check.py gamecontrollerdb.txt
 ```

-Once no checks are detected, run the script with the `--format` option to sort the database in the appropriate format.
+Once no issues are detected, run the script with the `--format` option to sort the database in the appropriate format.
 ```
 python check.py --format gamecontrollerdb.txt
 ```

-If no errors were generated you can (please) send a Pull Request!
+You may now send a Pull Request.
 Tests are automatically run on Pull Requests, so you'll easily see if there is an issue.

 ### Checks
 - GUID is correct length and is hexadecimal.